HuangOwen/Awesome-LLM-Compression/README.md

 - Transformer Compression: For releasing code related to compression methods for transformers, accompanying our publications [[Code]](https://github.com/microsoft/TransformerCompression)

 - Electron-BitNet: Running Microsoft's BitNet via Electron [[Code]](https://github.com/grctest/Electron-BitNet)

+- FastAPI-BitNet: a combination of Uvicorn, FastAPI (Python) and Docker to provide a reliable REST API for testing Microsoft's BitNet out locally [[Code]](https://github.com/grctest/FastAPI-BitNet)

 ## Contributing
 This is an active repository and your contributions are always welcome!
 Before you add papers/tools into the awesome list, please make sure that: